-- (4) Despite the city tower being the provider's personal property during the term of a lease, the city reserves the right to charge processing fees and the consideration amount to collocators desiring to install antennae facilities on the city tower.
-If a city tower was built before adoption of this section, the provider must obtain a tower lease from the city, and any collocator must obtain a collocation license for its antennae facilities. - (5) The city attorney must approve the form of each tower lease and collocation license that does not conform to this section, both of which must be approved by the city council.
-The director can bind the city to tower leases or collocation licenses without specific city council action, if they conform to this section. - (6) The consideration amount for tower leases and collocation licenses is based on the following rate elements:
+- (4) Despite the wireless communications tower being the provider's personal property during the term of a lease, the city reserves the right to charge processing fees and the consideration amount to collocators desiring to install antennae facilities on the city tower.
+If a wireless communications tower was built before adoption of this section, the provider must obtain a tower lease from the city, and any collocator must obtain a collocation license for its antennae facilities. - (5) The petitioner must annually provide the city a list of all wireless communications towers deployed by petitioner on city property, including addresses, location, and GIS coordinates in a form approved by the chief information/technology officer. - (6) The city attorney must approve the form of each tower lease and collocation license that does not conform to this section, both of which must be approved by the city council.
+The chief information/technology officer can bind the city to tower leases or collocation licenses without specific city council action, if they conform to this section. - (7) Validation of Proper Operation.
+Within forty-five days of commencement of operations, the petitioner shall provide verification by qualified experts that the radio frequency levels comply with FCC regulations. - (8) The annual consideration amount for use of city property for the purpose of installing a wireless communications tower is based on the fair market value of the city property leased by the petitioner, including, but not limited to, uninhabitable enclosed structures, all communications facilities and related city property fenced in and enclosed therein.
+The chief information/technology officer will determine the fair market value on a cubic foot basis (width x length x height) of the city property area associated with the petitioner's lease.
+The chief information/technology in his discretion may engage an independent professional consultant to determine the lease rate.
+An annual escalation factor of four (4) percent will be applied to the consideration amount for year one in order to derive the consideration amount for years two to twenty of the lease term.
+At the discretion of the chief information/technology officer.
+The city reserves the right to revise its rate structure every five (5) years based on market conditions.

-(i) Number of attachments.